-In 2015, Kieran became script editor on TV3’s award winning police series Red Rock, and has combined script editing with story development for the show.
-He now script reads for EastEnders.
+In 2015, Kieran became Script Editor on TV3’s award winning police series Red Rock, and combined script editing with story development for the show.
+He is now Senior Script Editor on EastEnders.

 Kieran’s experience leaves him well placed to discover and nurture new talent.
 “What can help a writer succeed is their own voice coming through.
 It’s important to encourage new writers to be honest with their story.
 Let go.
 Throw caution to the wind and don’t worry about the critical reader,” he advises.